google/generative-ai-docs/demos/palm/node/pipet-code-agent/README.md

 software, setting a few environment variables, cloning the project from the code repository, and running the configuration installation.

-Note: You need a Google PaLM API Key to be able to run the project, which you can obtain from the [Google PaLM API](https://developers.generativeai.google/tutorials/setup) page.
+Note: You need a Google Gemini API Key to be able to run the project, which you can obtain from the [Google Gemini API](https://ai.google.dev/tutorials/setup) page.

 ### Install the prerequisites